 City of Tacoma Department of Public Utilities (Tacoma Public Utilities) is fated to fulfill the electric and water desires of the City of Destiny's dwellers.
-The municipal utility's Tacoma Power unit generates, transmits, and distributes electricity to 169,000 homes and businesses in Tacoma, Washington.
-Tacoma Water serves more than 95,700 customers; the division's water supply comes from wells and the Green River Watershed.
+The municipal utility's Tacoma Power unit generates, transmits, and distributes electricity to 160,000 homes and businesses in Tacoma, Washington.
+Tacoma Water serves more than 300,000 customers; the division's water supply comes from wells and the Green River Watershed.
 Tacoma Public Utilities also oversees Tacoma Rail, a freight-switching railroad with 75 customers and more than 200 miles of track, and the Click!
-Network, a high-speed data network that serves 23,790 cable TV customers via 1,460 miles of fiber-optic and coaxial cable.
+Network, a high-speed data network that serves 23,790 cable TV customers via more than 1,460 miles of fiber-optic and coaxial cable.

 Tacoma Power has more than 2,330 miles of transmission and distribution lines; Tacoma Water stores 68 million gallons of water in the McMillin Reservoir and 73 million gallons in 18 other reservoirs and standpipes; Tacoma Rail operates 14 diesel locomotives.